MakeenTechnology/perm-js/README.md

 - Inspired by the need for a unified permissions API
 - Built with modern web standards in mind
-- Thanks to all contributors and users

 ---

 <p align="center">
-  Made with ❤️ by the Perm team
+  Made with ❤️ by the Makeen
 </p>